 Haw River North Carolina

 At one point Haw River had a small commercial district close to the river.
 There is very little left of this historic core.
-As of my last visit in 2009, all the mill buildings were secure and being partially used.
 There is a nice little park on the west bank of the Haw River with a view of the mill and rapids.

 All content on these pages Copyright Mark Hedlund 2012-2017.
 All rights reserved.
 Use in school projects and sharing with links on social media is always okay.
 Please send me an email to request permission for any other use.
 Non-exclusive publication rights and commercial use for most photos is $30 per image.